elkondo/OpenGarrison-Fork/ReferenceAssets/GG2Randomizer/README.md

 Notes:
 - Folder structure is intentionally preserved from the imported dump so class/weapon groupings remain easy to navigate.
-- The current loader does not consume assets from this directory directly.
+- The current loader does not consume assets from this directory.
+It is purely for reference